+2.3.
 The Real Plan

 The literature about the Brazilian economy points out that Brazil became a great laboratory in the 1980s and 1990s for the design of public policies to reduce high inflation.
-There was a sequence of plans that were not successful in taming high inflation (Cruzeiro, Verão, Bresser, Color I and Color II).
+There was a sequence of plans that were not successful in taming high inflation (Cruzeiro, Verão, Bresser, Color I, Color II plans).
 After years of trying to stabilize inflation at lower levels, we can highlight that there were three achievements that marked the turning point on this trajectory.